Monmouth County Child Custody and Support

 The court will make a determination about custody based on the children's or child's best interests.
 The court will emphasize the physical and emotional welfare of the child over the parent's preferences.
 Judges presume that children are best served when they have frequent, continuing contact with both parents, and both parents share the responsibilities and rights of raising the children.
 A child custody lawyer can help Monmouth County residents build a strong case for why their rights should be protected.

 Among the factors to be considered are the parents' ability to cooperate regarding the child, the relationship between the child and his or her parents, the geographic proximity of the parents' homes, the quality of the child's education, the needs of the child, the age and number of children, and any history of domestic violence.

 Both parents owe a duty to financially support their children.
 Generally, child support is calculated according to a formula that will take into account the parent with whom a child spends most overnights, or whether overnight duties are shared equally between the parents.
 The court will look at the parental resources that are available to support the child and consider a parent's ability to earn income.

 The court will take into account a parent's ability to pay for his or her own necessities, such as rent and food, as well as the child's needs.
 However, in general, the court will not order a lower child support payment or reduce existing child support obligations to make it easier for a parent to buy luxury items instead of providing for children.Explore Your Options with a Child Custody Attorney in Monmouth County

 In some cases, parents can mediate and agree upon a custody arrangement ahead of time.
 However, the court still will look at whether the arrangement is in the child's best interests.
 At Goldstein Law Group, our family law lawyers can guide New Jersey residents through matters regarding the custody and support of their children.
-Contact our Monmouth County child custody lawyers at 732-967-6777 or reach us through our online form for a free consultation.
+Contact our Monmouth County child custody lawyers at 732-967-6777 or reach us through our online form for a Free 10 Minute Case Evaluation*.